mcnic16/glutenfree-recipes2023/README.md

 7. I want to be able to add in notes to each dish so I can add my own thoughts, experiences or things I want to remember about cooking the dish.

+8. I want to be able to have my own personel profile where only I can add or delete items.

 ## Wireframes